fullerjamesr/uchicago-spa-docs/vitrobot.rst

       Finally, know that small bits of ethane residue are fine.
 They will either detach when manipulating the grid to get it into the microscope or sublimate away in the vacuum of the microscope.
 Don’t stress too much about it, don't toss your grid out.

    a.
 If you are using the foam ring insert, you can move the grid directly from just-above the ethane to its destination grid box slot, because the foam insert insulates a generous vapor layer.
 In this case, you would need to move the black sliding tweezers clamp back up to the top of the tweezers right away while the grid is under the ethane.
    b.
-If not using the foam insert, it is best to first move the grid to under the outer liquid nitrogen, undo the black sliding tweezer clamp, then move the grid back up, through the nitrogen vapor layer, into its destination grid box slot.
+If not using the foam insert, it is best to first move the grid to under the outer liquid nitrogen, undo the black sliding tweezer clamp, then move the grid to its destination grid box slot.
 #.
-Grab the spider out of LN2 and place it back onto the ethane cup to keep it cool, and cover the whole freezing reservoir again (e.g., with an ice bucket) to minimize frost buildup.
+Grab the spider out of LN2 and place it back into the ethane cup to keep it cool, and cover the whole freezing reservoir again (e.g., with an ice bucket) to minimize frost buildup.
 #.
 Wipe the Vitrobot tweezers thoroughly with a kimwipe, to remove the condensation that will form as they quickly return to room temperature.
 #.
 Repeat this process for each desired grid.